Play It Again, Brian: Plot

 Peter and Lois are having marital difficulties after Peter ditches her to spend time with Glenn Quagmire, Cleveland Brown, and Joe Swanson.
 Brian announces that he has won an award for an essay he wrote and has been invited to Martha's Vineyard to receive it, and offers to take them with him on vacation to ease the anxiety.
 Peter and Lois agree.

 With Quagmire busy, Joe and Bonnie out of town, and Cleveland touring with Black Box, Peter and Lois hire Herbert to look after Meg, Chris and Stewie while they are away.
 As he always does, Herbert makes several attempts to be near Chris.
 While Herbert is reading Chris a bedtime story, Chris asks him "Are you a pedophile?"
 Herbert's answer, if any, is not shown.

 When Peter, Lois and Brian arrive at their fancy hotel, Peter immediately annoys Lois while trying to enjoy himself.
 Lois ignores Peter's misbehavior and agrees to spend the day with Brian.
-Toward the end of the day, Lois is dismayed to find that Peter has gone off again so she decides to spend the evening with Brian.
+Towards the end of the day, Lois is dismayed to find that Peter has gone off again so she decides to spend the evening with Brian.
 Brian begins having sexual fantasies about Lois.
 That evening, Brian reveals to Lois that the essay he wrote was about her, and she thanks him.
 Brian loses his self-restraint and aggressively makes a pass at Lois.
 She rebuffs his advances and forces him out of the room.
 Regretting his actions and saddened by Lois' rejection, Brian calls Stewie to tell him what happened.

 The next morning, Lois tells Peter, and Peter confronts Brian at the hotel bar.
 Brian believes that Peter is not good enough for Lois, and Peter counters by saying Brian has never had a long-term relationship with any woman he has ever been with, using Jillian as an example.
 Their argument quickly becomes physically violent.
 After the fight, Brian promises never to let Lois come between them in their friendship ever again, and they forgive each other.

 Later, Brian talks to Lois about his actions and she forgives him as well, though she admits she sometimes shares his feelings.
 Brian reveals that his essay was plagiarized from Summer of '42.
 Lois chooses to remain faithful to Peter; they sing "The Spirit of Massachusetts" before returning to Quahog.

 During the credits, Herbert is seen sleeping in Chris' room when the Evil Monkey comes out of the closet.
 Upon not finding Chris in the room, the Evil Monkey goes back into the closet.